mgunadeep/shell-scripting/README.md

 * Ensure, you remove the duplicate pieces of code.
 * 'Validation'--should be given a very high priority.
 * Try to 'parameterize' the script and as much as possible, and make your script dynamic.
-* When you put a hash at the starting, it will be reffered as "comment".
-As bash would ignore execting it, its kind of a giving a description.
+* When you put a hash at the starting, it will be reffered as "comment",its kind of like giving a description.
 A set of Comments are called as HereDoc.
-* 7. When doing manually, you can switch user’s by giving the command  “sudo su - guna”.
+* When doing manually, you can switch user’s by giving the command  “sudo su - guna”.
 But,when automating a specific task by writing a script, you shouldn’t give the switch user “su - “ command in the script, as this breaks the execution of the script, and you need to sign-in again.
 So, Instead…you can change the ownership and permissions for that executing file.

 ```